HashimAlHasani/React-Notes/README.md

 - The CRUD can be done no matter what backend software (NodeJS, ASP.NET, etc.) we are writing.

 - I downloaded python from `python.org`.
-We are going to use some python in order to code for our backend `Django`.
+We are going to use some python in order to code for our backend `Django`

-- We created a new directory called `backend`.
+- We created a new directory called `backend`

 - We wrote this command inside our `/backend` directory:
-- `python3 -m venv .venv`, this will create a virtual environment called `.venv`.
+- `python3 -m venv .venv`, this will create a virtual environment called `.venv`
 - If the command above produced an error you can also use `py -3.12 -m venv .venv`.
-Be sure to check your `py --version`.
+Be sure to check your `py --version`
 - Then we need to activate by typing: `.venv\Scripts\activate`.
 We will `(.venv)` at the beginning of the line.

 - The virtual environment is the lense we look at our project through and it will tell us what packages we have installed and what versions to use for our application, so typically we will have a virtual environment for every project we build in python.